Kummirai/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Write a script that duplicates the last line of the file iacta

 The file iacta will be in the working directory

+10-no_more_js
+Deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.